Gaja (wine): Angelo Gaja

-Sixth generation of winemaking
+Fifth generation of winemaking

-Since 2004, the primary figurehead and executive of the Gaja vineyard is Gaia Gaja, the eldest daughter of Angelo Gaja.
-Under her supervision, reclassification of such wines as Sorì Tilden, Sori San Lorenzo and Costa Russi, and Sperrs; these wines are currently produced as DOCG Barbaresco and Barolo respectively.
+Since 2004, the primary figurehead and executive’s of the Gaja vineyard are his children, Gaia Gaja, Rossana Gaja, and Giovanni Gaja.
+Under their supervision, reclassification of such wines as Sorì Tilden, Sori San Lorenzo and Costa Russi, and Sperrs; these wines are currently produced as DOCG Barbaresco and Barolo respectively.

 Production

 Gaja produces in all 18 different wines from vineyards in Piedmont 100 ha, within the Barbaresco zone Barbaresco and Treiso and the Barolo zone Serralunga d'Alba and La Morra, in Montalcino 27 ha and Bolgheri 110 ha, with a total annual production of 350,000 bottles.